 - Words in this Agreement have the same meaning as in the Municipal Government Act except for the following: - a.
 "Capital Costs" means new facilities, expansions to existing facilities, and intensification of use of existing facilities; - b.
-"County" means a municipal government form in rural areas of the province. - c.
-"CAO" means Chief Administrative Officer. - d.
-"Framework" means Intermunicipal Collaboration Framework. - e.
-"Intermunicipal Collaboration Framework" means the Intermunicipal Collaboration Framework between Kneehill County and Wheatland County, as required under Part 17.2 of the Municipal Government Act. - f.
-"Kneehill" means Kneehill County as a municipal corporation and the geographical area within its jurisdictional boundaries, as the context requires. - g.
-"Municipal Government Act" means the Municipal Government Act, RSA 2000, c M-26, as amended from time to time. - h.
-"Wheatland" means Wheatland County as a municipal corporation and the geographical area within its jurisdictional boundaries, as the context requires. - i.
+"CAO" means Chief Administrative Officer. - c.
+"Framework" means Intermunicipal Collaboration Framework. - d.
+"Intermunicipal Collaboration Framework" means the Intermunicipal Collaboration Framework between Wheatland County and Rocky View County, as required under Part 17.2 of the Municipal Government Act. - e.
+"Municipal Government Act" means the Municipal Government Act, RSA 2000, c M-26, as amended from time to time. - f.
+"Rocky View County" means Rocky View County as a municipal corporation and the geographical area within its jurisdictional boundaries, as the context requires. - g.
 "Services" means those services that both parties may address within the Framework, which are: - i.
-Transportation; - ii.
-Water and wastewater; - iii.
-Solid Waste; - iv.
-Emergency Services; - v.
-Recreation; or - vi.
-Any other services that might benefit residents in both municipalities.
+Transportation - ii.
+Water and wastewater - iii.
+Solid Waste - iv.
+Emergency Services

-- j.
-"Service Agreements" means those agreements between the Parties to provide for the delivery of services, whether on a joint, collaborative, or other basis, as described in Part D (2) of this Agreement and as amended from time to time. - i.
-Municipal no collaboration: No intermunicipal collaboration is used to delivery a service between the parties named in this agreement. - ii.
-Intermunicipal collaboration: Service is delivered through the exchange of funds or resources between the the parties named in this agreement. - iii.
-Third Party: A third party is employed to deliver a service that is of mutual benefit to the the parties named in this agreement. - k.
+- v.
+Recreation; and - vi.
+Any other services that might benefit residents in both municipalities. - h.
+"Service Agreements" means those agreements between the Parties to provide for the delivery of Services, whether on a joint, collaborative, or other basis, as described in Part D (2) of this Agreement and as amended from time to time.
+Services are shared in one or more of the following ways: - i.
+Municipal no collaboration: No intermunicipal collaboration is used to deliver a service between the parties named in this agreement. - ii.
+Intermunicipal collaboration: Service is delivered through the exchange of funds or resources between the parties named in this agreement. - iii.
+Third Party: a third party is employed to deliver a service that is of mutual benefit to the parties named in this agreement. - i.
+"Wheatland" means Wheatland County as a municipal corporation and the geographical area within its jurisdictional boundaries, as the context requires. - j.
 "Year" means the calendar year beginning on January 1 and ending on December 31.